junxit/us-congress-bills-110/bill.md

 Subsection (a) of section 24 of the United States Housing Act of 1937 (42 U.S.C.
 1437v(a)) is amended—

-- **(1)** in paragraph (1), by inserting before “through” the following: “located in communities of all sizes, including small and medium communities,”;
+- **(1)** in paragraph (1), by inserting before “through” the following: “located in communities of all sizes, including small- and medium-sized communities,”;
 - **(2)** in paragraph (3)—
   - **(A)** by inserting “low- and” before “very low-income”; and
   - **(B)** by striking “and” at the end;